Lucas João

-Lucas Eduardo dos Santos João (born 4 September 1993), known as Lucas João, is a professional footballer who plays as a forward for Primeira Liga club Nacional and the Angola national team.
+Lucas Eduardo dos Santos João (born 4 September 1993), known as Lucas João, is a professional footballer who plays as a forward for Girabola club Petro Atlético and the Angola national team.

 After starting out at Nacional, he went on to spend the vast majority of his career in the English Championship, with Sheffield Wednesday, Blackburn Rovers and Reading.

 Lucas João made his full debut for Portugal in 2015, before changing his allegiance to Angola in 2022.

 Club career

 Nacional

 Born in Lisbon of Angolan descent, Lucas João started playing football with amateurs Beira Mar Atlético Clube Almada.
 In 2011 he signed with Nacional, where he spent his last year as a junior.

 Lucas João made his senior debut with lowly Mirandela, on loan.
 He returned to the Madeirans for the 2013–14 season, making his Primeira Liga debut on 15 September 2013 against Arouca after coming on as a 78th-minute substitute, in a 0–1 home loss.

 Lucas João scored his first goal(s) in the top flight on 11 January 2015, his brace helping to defeat Boavista 2–1 at home.
 He netted a further six – seven overall – during the campaign, as his team finished in seventh position.